Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Non-recurrence of real Rel

-\begin{LEM} Suppose that $I$ is a horizontal segment in $T$ with $length(I) > a$ and $I'$ as above.
-In particular, $I\not= I'$.
-If $\alpha$ is badly approximable, then the area exchange is bounded below by a positive constant independent of the length of $I$ and $I'$. \end{LEM}
+If $\alpha$ is badly approximable, then the pair of numbers in the definition of area exchange between $I$ and $I'$ are bounded below by a positive constant independent of the lengths of $I$ and $I'$. \end{LEM}